A greedy non-intrusive reduced order model for shallow water equations: High-fidelity formulation for the shallow water equations

 Here, $\mathbf{J}_{x,y} = \vec p_{x,y}^{\prime}$ are the advective flux Jacobians, $\lrB{\Omega_e}_1^{N_e}$ is the collection of elements in a simplicial triangulation of $\Omega$, and $\strongRes_h$ is an approximation of the strong residual $\strongRes$.
 The specific form of the intrinsic time scale parameters, $\vec \tau_{x,y}$, can be found in \citep{Trahan2018}.

-There are a range of boundary conditions that can be incorporated into eq.~\eqref{eq:gridscale_final} in practice.
-For example, at riverine inflow boundaries we will consider normal flux conditions on the total discharge,
+There are a range of boundary conditions that can be incorporated into eq.~\eqref{eq:gridscale_final} in practice, and the test space $\mathbf{W}$ is chosen accordingly.
+For example, at riverine inflow boundaries we consider normal flux conditions on the total discharge,

 At land boundaries, a no-flow condition $u_x n_x + u_y n_y=0$ holds, while at sea boundaries, the free surface elevation $\eta=h+h_b = \eta_b$, is specified.
 Radiation boundary conditions may also be specified as well \cite{Trahan2018}.